SquareGPS/navixy-api/docs/backend-api/how-to/how-to-create-geofences.md

 The sausage geofence also, could be used to create a special route for cars with valuable cargo, such as cash collectors.
 Or for patrol cars.
 In this case, use the rule "deviation from the route".

+***

+### Getting geofence name by a tracker's location

+It may be necessary to get the geofence name or ID where a device is located.
+In this case, use [zone/search_location](../resources/tracking/zone/index.md#search_location).
+For example, we want to get a geofence, where our device is located, or we want to count how many devices are in some zone.

+To get this information we should request a device's [last_gps_location](../resources/tracking/tracker/index.md#get_last_gps_point) first.
+With received lat and lng parameters we can check geofences.